victorcarrillo/AcademiaQA2021/README.md

 **src/main/resources/testData.properties**

-3. Issue the following command to begin the test
+3. Enter the following command to begin the test, from the root folder of the suite
 ```
 mvn test clean -DsuiteXmlFile=testSuite.xml
 ```
-4. The test suite will be executed, and a test log will be created, from the root folder of the project :
+4. The test suite will be executed, and a test log will be created, from the root folder of the suite:

 **Log4j/**

+5. A report in html format will also be created, from the root folder of the suite:

+**report/**